 Call for appointment:410-553-8351 410-553-8351

 Breast cancer is one of the most common diseases a woman might face in her lifetime.
-Currently, in the United States, one out of every 7 women will develop breast cancer at some point in their lives.
-It also is a disease that many women have a lot of questions and a lot of fears about.
+It also is a disease that many women have many questions and fears about.

-Typically, we look for women at risk who have a family history of breast cancer, particularly in a mother, sister, or daughter.
-We look at early age of first period, we look at women who've never been pregnant or never breast fed, as well as women who are overweight.
-At this point, alcohol intake does seem to play a factor in the development of breast cancer.
+Typically, we look for women at risk who have a family history of breast cancer, particularly in a mother, sister or daughter.
+We look at the early age of first period, we look at women who've never been pregnant or never breast fed, as well as women who are overweight.
+We also look at diet and alcohol intake.

 What can I do to reduce my risk of breast cancer?

-One of the questions women have is how can I keep myself from getting breast cancer.
+One of the questions women have is, How can I keep myself from getting breast cancer?
 There are lifestyle changes that may help to reduce your risk.
-Women who exercise regularly (30 minutes of walking, 3 times a week or more), have up to a 50 percent reduction in their risk for breast cancer.
+Women who exercise regularly (30 minutes of walking, 3 times a week or more), can reduce their risk for breast cancer.

 Additionally, women should keep a healthy body weight and avoid excess body fat, if possible.
 Also, keep the use of alcohol to a moderate level, because as little as two drinks a day can increase your risk of breast cancer.
 There isn't evidence to link breast cancer risk to fat intake, but maintaining a balanced diet is always helpful.

 For more information about The Aiello Breast Center, please call 410-553-8351.